Betty-Services/Custom-Action-Functions-Template/README.md

 - Ready to use jest configuration
   - Install jest using `npm i -g jest`
   - Run the `jest` command
-- An example function including a Jest test
+- An example function including an example Jest test script

 ### To do: